superbrothers/kubernetes-docs/docs/user-guide/kubectl/kubectl_api-resources.md

       --as string                      Username to impersonate for the operation.
 User could be a regular user or a service account in a namespace.
       --as-group stringArray           Group to impersonate for the operation, this flag can be repeated to specify multiple groups.
       --as-uid string                  UID to impersonate for the operation.
+      --as-user-extra stringArray      User extras to impersonate for the operation, this flag can be repeated to specify multiple values for the same key.
       --cache-dir string               Default cache directory (default "/home/username/.kube/cache") --certificate-authority string   Path to a cert file for the certificate authority --client-certificate string      Path to a client certificate file for TLS